Panoptic-aware Image-to-Image Translation: Conclusion

 \section{Conclusion}

-We propose a novel panoptic-based object style-align image-to-image translation method together with a compact panoptic segmentation dataset.
-Our method incorporates the panoptic-level perception to achieve translated images in higher fidelity and tiny objects in more detail in complex scenes with multiple discrepant objects.
-Extensive experiments demonstrated that our method obtained significant improvement in both image quality and object recognition performance for translated images compared to different methods.
+We propose a novel panoptic-aware image-to-image translation method (\approach) together with a compact panoptic segmentation dataset.
+The panoptic perception is extracted to achieve a panoptic-level combination between content and style codes, results are further refined by our proposed feature masking module for sharp object boundary generation.
+The image-level combination of content and style codes is also merged for translating images with high fidelity and tiny objects in more detail in complex scenes with multiple discrepant objects.
+Extensive experiments demonstrated that our method obtained significant improvement in image quality and object recognition performance compared to different methods.
 Incorporating bounding boxes and mask regression losses in image translation model training will be the focus of our future work.